-In addition to the formal Professional Development courses that are taught on Saturday mornings, students attend evening lectures as part of the Hatchett and Klocko Lecture series.
+In addition to the formal Professional Development courses taught on Saturday mornings, students attend evening lectures as part of the Hatchett and Klocko Lecture series.
 Students hear from exceptional leaders of character and integrity who have experienced what it means to be a leader in the military and civilian world.
-In addition to the lectures, students are afforded the opportunity to engage in discussion with the speakers and to ask questions – a vital key to enhanced development of our leaders.
+In addition to the lectures, students can discuss with the speakers and ask questions – a vital key to our leaders' enhanced development.
 To supplement their professional development as future leaders, Greystone students are members of the Greystone Effective Communications program that meets every Friday.
-Through Effective Communication, students learn the art of public speaking and are able to think critically and speak effectively – and then are required to utilize what they have learned into practice.
+Through Effective Communication, students learn the art of public speaking.
+They can think critically and speak effectively – and then are required to utilize what they have learned into practice.